 Truth #1: God is for you.
 He is a good father.
 All His ways are good and all He does is for our good.
 He wants us to experience His best for our life.

 The first sin planted a tiny seed of doubt in Adam and Eve’s mind, doubting the goodness of God.
 “God does not want me to have any fun.
 God is holding out on me.
 God does not care about my desires.”
 If we doubt the goodness of God, we end up compromising and settling for a cheap alternative of what God has created.
 Trust and believe that God is for you and His way is the best way.

 Truth #2: Purity of heart is an invitation – not an exclusion.

 The enemy of God wants us to believe that living in purity means missing out.
 Here is my response: You are missing out.
 You’re missing out on baggage and pain.

 Sexual sin causes external consequences and internal damage.
-With each sexual exchange we leave behind a part of ourselves.
+With each sexual exchange, we leave behind a part of ourselves.
 The enemy wants to cause pain.
 His mission is to steal, kill, and destroy.
 Jesus wants us to experience abundant life and God’s best.
-His mission is to seek, save and restore.
+His mission is to seek, save, and restore.
 Which sounds better to you?

 Truth #3: There is hope in Jesus.

 In today’s culture, a conversation around purity may appear hopeless.
 Look back on your own sexual history.
 Do you have regrets?
 Do you feel hopeless?
-In the eyes of the Savior, there is no such thing as a hopeless lost cause.
+In the eyes of the Savior, there is no such thing as a hopelessly lost cause.